Anasgaima18/Zoomerr/README.md

 This project is licensed under the **ISC License**.

 ---
-*Built with ❤️ by the Zoomerrrrlive Team.*
+*Built with ❤️ & ☕ by Anas Gaima.*